asdf-format/asdf-java/README.md

 ### Fetching values

-In order to make use of the information in the file, we're going to need to convert the nodes familiar types such as String, double, int, List, etc.
+In order to make use of the information in the file, we're going to need to convert the nodes to familiar types such as String, double, int, List, etc.

 For example, we know from the schema that the roman.meta.telescope node is a string, so we can descend into the "meta" node and fetch the string